wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 <div class="abstract">

-A dentograph is a compact visualization of a library's holding, built on the idea that a classification scheme is a mathematical function mapping one set of things (books or the universe of knowledge) onto another (a set of numbers and letters).
-Dentographs can be used to compare two or more collections, within or across libraries.
-This paper describes how to build them, with examples and code.
+A dentograph is a visualization of a library's holding built on the idea that a classification scheme is a mathematical function mapping one set of things (books or the universe of knowledge) onto another (a set of numbers and letters).
+Dentographs can be used to visualize one library's collections or to compare two or more collections within or across libraries.
+This article describes how to build them, with examples and code, and discusses some problems and future directions.

 </div>